frak-id/swap-pool/README.md

 ### Internal Flash Accounting 💡

-- The pool uses an "in-memory" method to keep track of all operations, whether they are for providing liquidity or executing multi-hop swaps.
+- The pool employs an internal accounting system to keep track of balance changes for two specific tokens, namely `token0` and `token1`, during the course of a transaction block (flash execution).
-- Instead of making changes immediately, all balance updates are first recorded internally.
-This helps in only settling the net changes at the end of an operation block.
+- Instead of making changes to the Ethereum state immediately, the contract first tracks net balance changes internally.
+- After all operations have been executed, the contract then applies the final net changes to the actual balances of `token0` and `token1` at the end of the transaction block.
-- To track these changes, a hash-map is utilized, residing solely in memory.
-The caller specifies its size when beginning a batch of operations:
-  - A smaller hash-map is more gas-efficient due to lesser upfront memory allocation.
-However, it has a higher risk of key collisions, which can make some operations more costly.
-  - The optimal hash-map size can be determined through off-chain transaction simulations.
+- This approach aims to minimize gas usage, as frequent state changes (storage operations) are generally costly in terms of gas.

 ### Program 📜

 - Interactions with the pools are facilitated via the `execute(bytes program)` function.
 - The "program" is essentially a serialized set of operations and follows a specific structure:
-  - The first 2 bytes denote the accounting hash map size in terms of tokens.
-For instance, `0x0040` stands for a map that accommodates up to 64 key-value pairs.
-  - Every subsequent operation within this program comprises:
+  - Every operation within this program comprises:
     - An 8-bit operation, spanning 1 byte.
     - Data pertaining to the opcode, spanning 'n' bytes.
 - This encoding method ensures minimal calldata size, given that each operation might need different data amounts.